Bombay HC strikes down provision in IT rules that allowed Centre to set up fact-checking unit

 The Centre had told the court that the rules did not prohibit expressing opinions critical of the government.

 The content flagged by the fact-checking unit to an intermediary such as Facebook and Instagram would not be removed automatically, the Centre submitted before the court.
-The intermediary has a choice to either remove it right away or add a disclaimer that the content has been flagged, Bar and Bench had quoted Solicitor General Tushar Mehta as having said.
+The intermediary would have had to either remove it right away or add a disclaimer that the content has been flagged, Bar and Bench had quoted Solicitor General Tushar Mehta as having said.

 The amended rules attracted widespread criticism, with the Editors Guild of India saying it was “deeply disturbed” by them.